Select your language

 3. Nitrogen dioxide

-Nitrogen oxides (NOx) including nitrogen dioxide (NO2) and nitrogen monoxide (NO) are formed and emitted together as a result of combustion, as occurs in car engines and power plants.
-NO is a colourless gas that is harmless at the concentrations present in the atmosphere, while ambient NO2 constitutes a serious health hazard.
+Nitrogen oxides (NOX), including nitrogen monoxide (NO) and nitrogen dioxide (NO2), are gases formed and emitted together as a result of combustion, which occurs in car engines and power plants.
+NO is mostly harmless at the amounts present in the atmosphere, while ambient NO2 concentration can reach a point where it poses a serious health hazard.

 Road traffic is by far the leading source of nitrogen dioxide emissions

-Transport is the leading source of NOx emissions, where road traffic is by far the most important contributor, followed by shipping (both maritime and inland) and air traffic [1].
-The NO2 exposure as a result of road traffic is further increased due to emissions occurring near surface level and often in densely inhabited areas [9], and because of street canyons, where the pollutant gets trapped in narrow roads with tall adjacent buildings [5].
-Other, less significant sources are industry and agriculture.
+Transport is the leading source of NOx emissions, including NO2, with road traffic by far the largest contributor, followed by shipping (both maritime and inland) and air traffic [1].
+The severity of NO2 exposure as a result of road traffic is further increased due to emissions occurring near surface level and often in densely inhabited areas, and because of street canyons, where the pollutant gets trapped in narrow roads flanked by tall buildings [20].
+Other, less significant sources include industry and agriculture.

-Exposure to nitrogen dioxide can lead to chronic respiratory diseases and infections
+Exposure to nitrogen dioxide can cause cardiovascular and respiratory diseases and lung cancer

-Higher nitrogen dioxide concentrations in cities compared to the countryside
+Higher nitrogen dioxide concentrations in cities compared to rural areas

-Population exposure to nitrogen dioxide is decreasing in Belgium
+Population exposure to nitrogen dioxide in Belgium is high but decreasing

 Source: Own calculations based on air pollution data provided by IRCEL-CELINE [6], and population data provided by Statbel [7].